-(b) each of the call signs must be transmitted:
+(d) each of the call signs must be transmitted by voice (using the English language), by visual image or by an internationally recognised code:

-(i) by voice (using the English language), by visual image or by an internationally recognised code; and
+(i) at the beginning of a transmission or a series of transmissions;

-(ii) at the beginning and end of transmissions; and
+(ii) at the end of a transmission or a series of transmissions; and

-(iii) for a transmission or series of transmissions that lasts more than 30 minutes — at least once during each period of 30 minutes.
+(iii) for a transmission or series of transmissions that lasts more than 30 minutes — at least once during each period of 30 minutes, or part thereof, of the transmission or series of transmissions.

 12 Transmission of carrier waves and encoded signals

-(1) An amateur station must not be operated in a way that causes a carrier wave to be emitted, unless the wave:
+(1) An amateur station must not be operated unless:

-(a) is subjected to intelligible modulation; or
+(a) the content of the signal is intelligible; or

-(b) is emitted during a brief test or an adjustment.
+(b) if the content of the signal is unintelligible – the signal is transmitted for the purposes of conducting a brief test or making an adjustment to the station.

-(2) An amateur station must not be operated to transmit a signal encoded so that the meaning of the signal is unclear unless the signal is sent during intercommunication for the purpose of emergency services operations or related training exercises.
+(2) An amateur station must not be operated to transmit a signal encoded so that the meaning of the signal is unclear, unless the signal is sent during intercommunication for the purpose of emergency services operations or training exercises related to emergency services.

 13 Retransmission of other amateur stations’ transmissions

-An amateur station must not be operated to retransmit another amateur station’s transmission unless:
+An amateur station (the first station) must not be operated to retransmit the transmissions of another amateur station (the second station) unless:

-(a) permission to retransmit has been given by the person operating the other amateur station; and
+(a) the qualified person operating the first station obtains the consent to retransmit the transmission from the person operating the second amateur station; and

-(b) as part of the transmission:
+(b) as part of the transmission the qualified person:

-(i) the call sign of the other amateur station is transmitted at the beginning and end; and
+(i) transmits the call sign of the person operating the second amateur station is transmitted at the beginning and the end of the transmission; and

-(ii) it is identified as a retransmission of a transmission of another amateur station.
+(ii) indicates that it is primarily a retransmission of a transmission of another amateur station.

 14 Control of equipment at an amateur station

-An amateur station must not be operated unless the qualified person operating it is physically present with the station.
+An amateur station must not be operated unless the qualified person operating it is in attendance at the site of the amateur station.

 15 Transmission on authorised frequency bands

-(1) An amateur station (the first station) must not be operated to transmit a signal to another amateur station, through an amateur repeater station, unless the person operating the first station is otherwise permitted by this Class Licence to transmit on the output frequencies of the amateur repeater station.
-(2) An amateur station (the first station) must not be operated to transmit a signal to another amateur station, through an amateur repeater station linked to a further amateur repeater station, unless the person operating the first station is otherwise permitted by this Class Licence to transmit on the output frequencies of the further amateur repeater station.
+(1) An amateur station (the first station) must not be operated to transmit a signal to another amateur station, through an amateur repeater station, unless the person operating the first station is otherwise permitted by this Class Licence to transmit on the repeater output of the amateur repeater station.
+(2) An amateur station (the first station) must not be operated to transmit a signal to another amateur station, through two or more amateur repeater stations (interim stations) that are capable of transmitting to one or more of the interim stations, unless the person operating the first station is otherwise permitted by this Class Licence to transmit on the repeater output of the interim stations.

-Note Regardless of the frequencies of a repeater link, this Class Licence does not prohibit a qualified person from using an amateur station to transmit a signal over a repeater link.
+(3) An amateur station (the first station) must not be operated to transmit a signal to second amateur station, through a third amateur station that is not an amateur repeater station, unless the person operating the first station is otherwise permitted by this Class Licence to transmit on the transmission frequencies of the third amateur station.

-(3) An amateur station (the first station) must not be operated to transmit a signal to another amateur station, through a further amateur station, unless the person operating the first station is otherwise permitted by this Class Licence to transmit on the output frequencies of the further station.
+(4) An amateur station (the first station) must not be operated to transmit a signal to another amateur station, through two or more amateur stations that are not amateur repeater stations (interim stations), unless the person operating the first station is otherwise permitted by this Class Licence to transmit on the repeater outputs of each of the interim stations.

 16 Connection to a public telecommunications network